 Episode 5: Embrace the Place

-Featured Guest: Marty Babayov, Owner - The Suit Depot
+Featured Guests: Marty Babayov, Owner - The Suit Depot, Chris Henry, Owner - Ear Candy Music

 When you think of business hubs, big cities like New York, Miami, Los Angeles and Chicago come to mind.
 But not every business starts in a big metropolis and, thanks to the Internet, not every business has to.
 In fact, every year hundreds of thousands of small businesses are born outside of these major hubs.
 In this episode John Henry talks with three entrepreneurs who leveraged their unique communities to create thriving businesses.